 - Object: Papyrus Ramesseum D

-P. Ramesseum D (P. Berlin 10495), Frame 1.
-Papyrus written on the recto in hieratic script.
+P. Ramesseum D (P. Berlin 10495), Frame 8.
+Papyrus written on the recto and verso in hieratic script.
 The recto contains an onomasticon.
 The text is written in numbered horizontal lines with the item's determinatives arranged in a separate sub-column.
-This frame contains parts of four pages, with Fragments A, B, C and lines 15-36.
-These lines contained plant-names and liquids.
+This frame contains two pages, with lines 309-325.
+These lines contain body-parts and plants, followed by the summary: 'total: 323 (items); there is not 343'.
+On the verso are parts of a set of accounts (ends of verso lines 1-7).
 The papyrus was originally a half-height roll.

 The papyrus is part of the collection of papyri found with a bundle of pens in a chest from a plundered late 13th dynasty tomb under the Ramesseum, apparently belonging to someone like a lector priest.
 Two of the papyri from the chest are in the Egyptian Museum and Papyrus Collection Berlin (P. Ramesseum A and D); the rest are in the British Museum.
 The objects found with the papyri are in the Fitzwilliam Museum Cambridge and the Manchester Museum.